 Once Page 1 establishes the metadata baseline, specialized Structure Agents process the full document.
 Their goal is to capture the detailed structure by breaking the document into manageable “chunks” and exploring multiple candidate interpretations.

-For each segmentation strategy, multiple permutations are generated.
+For each segmentation strategy, multiple permutations Pj are generated.
 Each permutation is a candidate interpretation of the document’s structure.

 These candidate vectors are later reconciled via a consensus mechanism to capture the best representation of the document’s structure.